mikependon/RepoDB/README.md

 ### Extensibility

 RepoDb is highly extensible to further support other RDBMS data-providers.
 The developers only need to implement certain interfaces to make it work.
 There will be detailed documentation soon.
-For now, please contact the me (as an author) for help.
+For now, please contact me (as an author) for help.

 ## Community